ibm-cloud-docs/power-iaas/modifying-instance.md

    - Click the overflow menu (⋮) for the VSI entry and select **Delete**.
    - Click the VSI name to open the **Virtual server instance details** page, then click the **Delete** icon.

-   The Delete virtual server instance confirmation dialog is displayed.
+   The Delete virtual server instance dialog is displayed.

-2. On the confirmation dialog, set **Delete data volumes attached to this instance** to on to acknowledge the following:
+2. On the Delete virtual server instance dialog, set **Delete data volumes attached to this instance** to on to acknowledge the following:

     - The data volumes that are attached to the VSI are deleted.
 Data volumes that are attached to multiple VSIs are not deleted.
     - Any auxiliary volumes on the secondary site are also deleted.